Spimeverse/SpimeverseWeb/src/posts/EnterTheMetaverse.md

 Today is 01/01/2022, this is the start of the journey, and success is far from certain.
 There is MUCH to be done, but the barriers to doing something amazing have never been lower.

-Follow SpimeScape and see where it leads.
+Follow Spimeverse and see where it leads.